-A ChargePoint Level 2 charging station delivers approximately 7 kilowatts (kW) of power while charging an electric vehicle (EV).
-For reference, an average single family residence in America consumes between 1-2 kW per hour.
+A ChargePoint AC charging station delivers approximately 22 kilowatts (kW) of power or 11 kW per charging port while charging an electric vehicle (EV).
+For reference, an average single-family residence in the UK consumes up to 1 kW per hour.
 Though charging stations have the potential to significantly increase energy consumption where they are installed (potentially leading to steeper utility charges), ChargePoint Power Management helps customers keep their utility charges as low as possible.
 Power Management is enabled by a Power Sharing Algorithm (PSA) that uses machine learning to flatten out demand peaks.

 Utilities charge for energy consumption in two ways: energy charges and demand charges.
 Energy charges are based on the amount of energy used and are measured in kilowatt-hours (kWh).
 Demand charges are based on the consumer's max power consumption over 15 minutes during the month.
-Utilities measure power (kW) over clock-aligned 15 minute periods (12:00-12:15, 12:15-12:30, etc.), calculate the average power and then take the max value over the entire billing period.
+Utilities measure power (kW) over clock-aligned 15-minute periods (12:00-12:15, 12:15-12:30, etc.), calculate the average power, and then take the maximum value over the entire billing period.
 That single value is used to determine the demand charge component of the energy bill.

-The grid's max power capacity is the ultimate limitation shared by all consumers in the area, and is very costly to expand.
-Power consumption greater than the max power capacity overloads network components, potentially causing severe damage.
+The grid's maximum power capacity is the ultimate limitation shared by all consumers in the area and is very costly to expand.
+Power consumption greater than the maximum power capacity overloads network components, potentially causing severe damage.
 Utilities use demand charges to encourage consumers to spread their energy consumption over time in order to: a) avoid overloading network components in the short term, and b) cover the cost of expanding the grid's max power capacity in the long term.

 As a consumer's demand for electricity increases, demand charges begin to comprise larger and larger percentages of the consumer's total electricity costs.
 In general, that percentage falls somewhere between 30 and 70%.